miguelriosoliveira/my-setup/vscode.md

     */
     // Enable/disable 'experimentalDecorators' for JavaScript files that are not part of a project.
 Existing jsconfig.json or tsconfig.json files override this setting.
 Requires TypeScript >=2.3.1.
     "javascript.implicitProjectConfig.experimentalDecorators": true,
     /*
-    TERMINAL
-    */
-    // Controls the font size in pixels of the terminal.
-    "terminal.integrated.fontSize": 12,
-    /*
     PRETTIER
     */